viriciti/app-layer-control/README.md

 2. Run `npm install` to install the npm modules
 3. Run `npm start` to start developing.
 Server will be restarted upon changes

+> Your installation may fail when installing the npm modules.
+To fix this, get a Font Awesome Pro token and read [the Font Awesome installation guide](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro).

 ### Configuration

 Configuring App Layer Control is done through a configuration file (requiring you to mount it manually) and environment variables.
 We recommend using environment variables, since these will cause the least configuration issues over time.

 - `MQTT_HOST` (_Optional_): MQTT endpoint.
 Default: localhost